 During the internship, I explored the potential of applying deep learning methods to health care problems, specifically predicting the future heart failure diagnosis.
 Applying stacked de-noising auto encoders to heart failure prediction enabled sophisticated analysis of the relation between patient features and heart failure diagnosis.
 Furthermore, through the combination of the word embedding technique and recurrent neural networks, I was able to improve the heart failure prediction performance from 0.81 AUC to 0.86 AUC.
 This work was published in JAMIA.Internship at Research, Development and Dissemination (RD&D), Sutter Health, California, May 2016 - August 2016

-I was a member of the project team named FluidNets.
+I was a member of the project team named MorphNet.
 The objective was to automatically learn the structure of neural networks given some resource constraint (e.g. number of parameters, number of FLOPs), using various regularization methods.
 My specific task was related to NLP applications and I modified several variable selection algorithms such as Smoothly Clipped Absolute Deviation (SCAD) to activate/deactivate groups of parameters.

 This is an extended work of "Which is heavier?" experiment from Learning to Perform Physics Experiments via Deep Reinforcement Learning (Denil et al. ICLR 2017).